Table of Contents

 - Many challenges at the time of scaling since it only handles metrics storage with rendering and doesn't record the metrics.
 You might need to employ other tools for recording metrics into storage.

 - Not the best UI when compared to competitors like Grafana Labs.

 CloudWatch is the most appropriate option if your stack is largely AWS.
-AWS services are expensive compared to competitors, but it is recommend for very large high-profile companies.
+AWS services are expensive compared to competitors, but it is recommended for very large high-profile companies.
 Otherwise, choosing a monitoring tool will depend on the use-case it's needed for.
-Each tool can be leveraged depending on its audience, pricing and ultimate application.
+Each tool can be leveraged depending on its audience, pricing, and ultimate application.